NexPlayer/Android-SDK/properties.md

 ### MIN_BUFFER\_DURATION (142)

-The minumum duration of prefetch buffer to resume filling the buffer.
+The minimum duration of prefetch buffer to resume filling the buffer.

 If the duration of content available in the filling buffer is less than this value, filling of the buffer will be resumed until the buffer status meets a condition set by either MAX\_BUFFER\_RATE or MAX\_BUFFER\_DURATION.